 There are a lot of myths about what security guards can and can’t do…

-Let’s dive into what exactly a security guard is allowed to do…
+Let’s take a look at what exactly a security guard is allowed to do…

 Although, there are certain conditions that the situation must meet in order for the citizen’s arrest to be a legal one, these come under Section 24A of the Police and Criminal Evidence Act 1984.